vikigenius/SpellbookMerge/README.md

 ### Aeon

-Aeon gets to merge spellbooks with WarPriest and Inquisitor spellbook
+Aeon gets to merge spellbooks with the following base spellbooks

+* WarPriest
+* Inquisitor

 ### Azata
-Azata gets to merge spellbooks with Magus, Bard and Skald
+Azata gets to merge spellbooks with the following base spellbooks
+* Magus
+* Bard
+* Skald
+* Sword Saint

 ### Demon
-Demon gets to merge spellbooks with BloodRager
+Demon gets to merge spellbooks with the following base spellbooks
+* BloodRager

 ### Trickster
-Trickster gets to merge spellbooks with Magus
+Trickster gets to merge spellbooks with the following base spellbooks
+* Alchemist
+* Eldritch Scoundrel
+* Magus
+* Sword Saint

 ## Base Spellbooks